To download the Wildlands Trust audit of May, 2015, click here.

 The quantum of GHG avoided through the specific recycling method is estimated by applying DEFRA conversion factors.
 Recycling can avoid GHG emissions in two ways.
 Recycling material often requires less energy than manufacturing an equivalent amount of virgin material, and hence reduces greenhouse gas emissions.
 For example, production of plastic from crude oil requires extraction, long-distance transport, and extensive chemical processing, while recycling only involves sorting, often less transport, and remelting.
 In addition to these savings, the decomposition of paper and cardboard in landfill emits methane, a more powerful greenhouse gas than carbon dioxide, and so recycling these materials also reduces landfill emissions.

-A Project Idea Note (PIN) was drawn up to formalise the project scope with regards to carbon credits, click here to download the PIN.
+A Project Idea Note (PIN) was drawn up to formalise the project scope with regards to carbon credits.

 The first Wildlands Conservation Trust audit on behalf of Credible Carbon was done by KPMG for the period 2012 to 2014.
 This audit showed that the Wildlands Conservation Trust project had delivered 10 457 tonnes CO2.